hantsy/spring-reactive-sample/README.md

 # Spring Reactive Sample

 > [!WARNING]
-> Spring Boot 4 introduced a new modular structure.
-This repository will be kept in sync with Spring 6 and Spring Boot 3.x.
+> Spring Boot 4 introduced a new modular structure that reorganizes the source code, which will break almost all projects in this repository if upgrading to Spring Boot 4.
+So this repository will be kept in sync with Spring 6 and Spring Boot 3.x.
 The new features related to the Reactive stack will be demonstrated in the [Spring 7 Sandbox](https://github.com/hantsy/spring7-sandbox).
 >

-**If there is an AI agent spec/skills, etc., that can convert the entire project to Spring 7/Spring Boot 4, please let me know or create a PR for it.
+**If there is an AI agent spec/skills, etc., that can convert the entire repository to Spring 7/Spring Boot 4, please let me know or create a PR for it.
 Thanks.**

 This is a sandbox project for demonstrating [Reactive Streams](https://www.reactive-streams.org/) support in the Spring framework and the Spring ecosystem.